Skip to main content

 Flocculant

 Tertiary Solids Removal clarifiers such as the Co-Mag help produce very clear effluent and can also remove P from water.
-Magnetite is sometimes added to create heavier, more settleable flocs.
+Magnetite/Microsand is sometimes added to create heavier, more settleable flocs.

 Sodium Carbonate/Bicarbonate Dosing